iHoudi/Shifty/README.md

 # Goals

+Version 1 Board:
+ - Proof of concept.
+ Outcome:
+ - Janky and barely/partially works.
+ - Poor connections and use of space.

 Version 2 Board:
- - Adding current limiting resistors on all segments as opposed to cathodes of digits.
+ - Added current limiting resistors on all segments as opposed to cathodes of digits.
- - Adding DIP socket for the SN74HC595N shift register for reuse and replacement.
+ - Added DIP socket for the SN74HC595N shift register for reuse and replacement.

 Version 3 Board:
  - Add LEDS to each output and signal input of the shift register.
 This will allow for a visual queue as to what the register is doing.